 Dr. Snyder owns a private practice in Atlanta specializing in the treatment of sexual abuse and trauma, complex trauma, dissociative disorders, sexual and gender identity issues, and marital and family counseling.

 Dr. Snyder’s research focuses primarily on trauma, including the treatment of children and adults in the commercial sex trafficking trade.
 She also works with secondary traumatic stress in aftercare providers of trauma and complex trauma survivors, commonly called or “compassion stress” or “compassion fatigue.”
-In 2016, Dr. Snyder led a Green Cross team of licensed trauma therapists to counsel relief volunteers working in Syrian refugee camps in Greece.
+Dr. Snyder has lead a number of Green Cross and Richmont Trauma Response Teams to different parts of the world working with refugees, widows of martyrs, trafficking victims, and those traumatized by natural and man-made disasters.

 Snyder says of her work, “Whether it’s in the classroom, in a counseling session, or conducting research, this work has the capacity to be life-giving and life-changing.
 Ultimately, my desire is to see people set free and walk in the wholeness they were created to enjoy.”